 Belgium is famous for some truly delicious foods – that are not always on the light’n’healthy side.

-Not only do Belgians fry potatoes, basically everything that accompanies these famous frites is deep-fried.
-There are many frying houses claiming to be best, so there’s actually no other way than trying out yourself at which of the fritures or baraques à frites – as they are called in the Wallonian part – you like your grease.
-In Flanders, they are called frituur or frietkot, by the way.
+Not only do Belgians fry potatoes.
+Basically, everything that accompanies these famous frites is deep-fried.
+There are many frying houses claiming to be the best.
+There’s actually no other way than trying out yourself at which one of the fritures or baraques à frites you like your grease best.
+In Flanders, they call them frituur or frietkot, by the way.

-A truly Belgian classic are mussels that are steamed in various broths.
+A truly Belgian classic is mussels.
+You get them steamed in various broths.
 My favorite is à la marinière, hence, seasoned with a bouquet-garni.

 It won’t surprise you that traditionally, they come with an order of…fries.
 Nevertheless, I recommend you don’t just dismiss the baguette that they usually serve, too.
 Once you’re done with your mussels, it’s a great sponge to clean up the remaining broth.

-Obviously, you are expected to wash your meal down with Belgian beer.
-In one of Europe’s smallest country are approximately 280 breweries that offer more than 1,000 different…brews.
-Amazingly, many of them come with a specially designed glass – great for collectors and also a wonderful souvenir!
+Obviously, you need to wash your meal down with Belgian beer.
+In one of Europe’s smallest countries are approximately 280 breweries that offer more than 1,000 different…brews.
+Amazingly, many of them come with specially designed glass – great for collectors and also a wonderful souvenir!

 Yes, it’s all about calories in Belgium.
 Mind you, the country is also famous for its chocolate that comes in the form of bars and pralines, but also in really cute shapes – and liquid as drinks or sauces.

-A Belgian treat that unites grease’n’sugar to an irresistible treat are the iconic waffles that you get basically everywhere with a wide choice of toppings that make them extra-yummy to your liking.
+A Belgian treat that unites grease’n’sugar to an irresistible treat is the iconic waffle that you get basically everywhere with a wide choice of toppings that make them extra-yummy to your liking.

 What to See